Freddsle/fedRBE/evaluation_data/multiomics/README.md

 - Use `sample` / `Sample group` as biological condition and `batch` as the batch factor.
 - `lab`, `platform`, and `protocol` are useful EDA covariates or possible site/covariate candidates.
-- Proteomics subset matrix columns use periods in some instrument tokens (`QE.HFX`, `QE.Plus`, `QE.HF`), while metadata uses hyphens.
+- E. coli subset matrix columns use periods in some instrument tokens (`QE.HFX`, `QE.Plus`, `QE.HF`), while metadata uses hyphens.
 The notebook normalizes this before joining.

 ## Notebooks (run in order)